-- Upload File, where you select the file to upload.
+Upload File, where you should select the file to upload.

-- Map, where you assign the fields from the file to the ones available in Omnisend.
+Map, where you should assign the fields from the file to the ones available in Omnisend.

-- Organize, where you can specify the status for the imported contacts, on this stage, you may also choose whether you want to add a tag, create a Segment.
+Organize, where you can specify the status for imported contacts, at this stage you can also choose whether you want to add a tag or create a Segment.

 Map customers' properties

-Each of the file columns will present the relevant data.
 In the drop-down menu, you can choose the mapping for the properties you have in the file.
 The list of the fields you can map consists of the default and custom properties.
-If you can find the default field, it is better to use it instead of creating the custom one.
+If you can find the default field, it is better to use it instead of creating a custom one.

 The default information includes the following data:

 Important!
-If the opt-out date provided for the contact is later then the opt-in one, the customer is added with the unsubscribed status.
+If the opt-out date provided for the contact is later than the opt-in one, the customer is added with an unsubscribed status.

-If you are transferring your contacts for the first time, it is recommended to map all of the properties available for the import.
-If you added the information about your customers already, and want to upload your contacts to the Segment, it is enough to map the email address or the phone number field only.
+For the first import, we recommend mapping all the properties available.
+If you added the information about your customers already, and want to upload your contacts to the Segment, it is sufficient to map the email address or the phone number field only.

 Organize your customers' data

 When one of these boxes is unchecked, the customer is added to the system with non-subscribed status.
-Non-subscribed contacts are those that placed an order in your store, abandoned a cart, created an account, but never agreed to receive your marketing.
-Uploading contacts with non-subscribed status, will provide the following benefits:
+Non-subscribed contacts per default are those that placed an order in your store, abandoned a cart, created an account, but never agreed to receive your marketing.
+Uploading contacts with non-subscribed status will provide the following benefits:

 Important!
-The box for the Email unlike the one for the SMS channel is always pre-selected.
-Follow this article to learn more about the different channel statuses your contacts can have.
+The box for the Email, unlike the one for the SMS channel, is always pre-selected.
+Check this article to learn more about your contacts' statuses definition on Import.

 Updating your customers' data

-If you want to upload more information to your customers' profiles, you may import the file with the new data or with the data to be updated.
-Keep in mind, the list you upload should contain the email address or the phone number to identify your customer, you don't need to add all of the information.
+If you want to upload more information to your customers' profiles, you can import the file with the new data or with the data to be updated.
+Keep in mind, the list you upload should contain the email address or the phone number to identify your customer, you don't need to add all the information about the user.

-Omnisend is not duplicating your contacts but only adds the new information to the system.
-However, you need to be careful with your customers' statuses.
+Omnisend doesn't duplicate your contacts, but only adds the new information to the system.
+However, you should be careful with your customers' statuses.
 If you upload them with subscribed status, the customers having non-subscribed status may get converted, unsubscribed status is not affected.

-Therefore, if you need to update your customers' data, make sure to un-check the check-box and import your customers with non-subscribed status.
+Therefore, if you require updating your customers' data, make sure to uncheck the check-box and import your customers with non-subscribed status.